tutorcruncher/timecruncher/features/card-payments.md

 ### Low rates

-Our credit card rates start from 1.4% + 20p per transaction, and can be found [here](/pricing/).
+Credit card rates start from a tiny 1.4% + 20p per transaction, and can be found [here](/pricing#stripe-details).
+That's less than half of what PayPal charge at 3.4%.

-Our partnership with Stripe means that
+Our partnership with Stripe means that you can negotiate your own rates to get the best deal.